 Plan G is the most popular plan in the country, it covers everything except the Part B deductible.
 Medicare Plan G starts around $90 a month and ranges up to $170 depending on the state and your age.

 Plan D is identical to G except it does not cover excess charges.
-The cost for Plan D is usually within a couple of dollars of the cost of Plan G.
+The cost of Plan D is within a couple of dollars of the cost of Plan G.

 Plan N is gaining popularity and could receive some of the lowest rates increases of all the plans.
 Medicare Plan N has a $20 copay for doctor visits and a $50 copayment for the emergency room.

 Plan M requires beneficiaries to pay half the Part A deductible if you receive any inpatient services.
 Also, you’re responsible for excess charges.

 There aren’t many people enrolled in this plan the costs are usually between the Plan N and G, even though the coverage isn’t as good.